EldarKZ16/simple-api-restaurant/README.md

 - Implement PostgreSQLRepository that uses DB, create an index for the table_number.
 Refactor OrderService to use PostgreSQLRepository

 2. `InMemoryRepository` uses Mutex that blocks the entire thread.
 Possibly need to replace it with tokio Mutex that uses semantic blocking

+3. No support of Docker.
+Need to configure the Dockerfile and build an image that can be run in a container rather than directly calling cargo commands.
+Later, can be configured for running in Kubernetes

+4. No proper logs, only println.
+Need to enable the logs to improve traceability

+5. No code formatter.
+Need to add and configure one